 All visitors should use the main parking lot or park along Boy Scout Road.
-All visitors MUST check in outside the Commissioner's office before entering camp.
-Each visitor will be issued a wrist band that must be worn in compliance with the youth protection standards.
+All visitors MUST check in outside the Commissioner's office/trading post before entering camp.
+Each visitor will be issued a wristband that must be worn in compliance with the youth protection standards.

 Campers should plan on meeting their parents/visitors at the Trading Post porch to escort the visitors back to the Troop's campsite.
-Persons with disabilities should notify the Commissioners, preferably prior to their arrival, so transportation can be arranged to the campsite.
+Persons with mobility limitations should notify the Commissioners, preferably prior to their arrival, so transportation can be arranged to the campsite.
+You can email Camp at Jennifer.vandeburg@scouting.org.